-Name Age Position Rick L. Wessel 50 Chief Executive Officer and President Stephen O. Coffman 47 Chief Operating Officer R. Douglas Orr 48 Executive Vice President, Chief Financial Officer, Secretary and Treasurer John C. Powell 54 Senior Vice President of Information Technology
+Name Age Position Rick L. Wessel 51 Chief Executive Officer and President Stephen O. Coffman 48 Chief Operating Officer R. Douglas Orr 49 Executive Vice President, Chief Financial Officer, Secretary and Treasurer John C. Powell 55 Senior Vice President of Information Technology

 Stephen O. Coffman joined the Company in March 2008 as the chief operating officer.
-Prior to joining the Company, Mr. Coffman served as president of Wasp Barcode Technologies, a manufacturer of barcode hardware and software solutions for small to mid-size businesses, from 2001 through March 2008.
-Prior to his seven-year tenure with Wasp Barcode, Mr. Coffman served in senior management roles in the retail and manufacturing industries.
+Prior to joining the Company, Mr. Coffman served as president of Wasp Barcode Technologies, a multi-national manufacturer of barcode hardware and software solutions for small to mid-size businesses, from 2001 through March 2008.
+Prior to his seven-year tenure with Wasp Barcode, Mr. Coffman served in senior management roles, focused on operations and finance, in the retail and manufacturing industries.
 Mr. Coffman launched his career as a business consultant with Deloitte & Touche, where he gained a strong background in operations, business planning, finance and other facets of management.